jonfernq/SimpleERP/README.md

 API's are provided which are fed business transactions via CSV files as input data.
 As output data, system reports and dashboard graphics are rendered to output files (and D3.js for browser graphics).

 Common business sub-systems in an ERP system are listed by the order of how essential and important they are to business operations.

-[Database Utilities](https://github.com/jonfernq/SimpleERP/tree/main/db-utilities): Python code to create, populate with synthetic artificial test data, and produce reports from, the SQLite databases of the SimpleERP system.

 [Financial management](https://github.com/jonfernq/SimpleERP/tree/main/General-Ledger): This is one of the most essential and important sub-systems in an ERP system as it is responsible for managing the financial transactions and generating financial reports such as balance sheets, income statements, and cash flow statements.